ANUcybernetics/imaginative-restoration/README.md

 - rename old `main` branch to `jetson`, move `web` branch to `main` (maybe rebase? but probs not)

+- nice feedback for:

+  - camera not working
+  - processing pipeline failed

 - read-only views (for outside the grotto)
 - scheduler (i.e. only run during business hours)
 - crop image based on bb before AI-ifying? probably not, though